Rouge (group): 2017–2019: Reunion, tour and second disbandment

 Rouge performing in a concert in 2017.

-In August 2017 the 15th anniversary of the Rouge was intensely celebrated by the fans and all the former members.
-On September 13 was announced the return of the group with the original line-up.
-On 14 day, tickets were put up for sale and sold out in a minute.
-But as there were problems with some purchases, it was still possible to get some tickets.
-After three hours, the organization of the event announced that the five thousand tickets had been exhausted and an extra show was scheduled for the following day.
-A new extra show was scheduled for December 2, and was sold out the same day.
+In August of 2017, the 15th anniversary of the Rouge was intensely celebrated by the fans and all the former members.
+On September 13, the group's comeback with the original line-up was announced.
+On the day after, tickets were put up for sale and sold out within a minute.
+After three hours, the event's organizers announced that the five thousand tickets had been officially sold out and an extra show was scheduled for the following day.
+A new extra show was scheduled for December 2, and had sold out the same day.
 In October 2017, it was confirmed that Rouge had returned definitively.

 Rouge performing "Olha Só" in Curitiba, Paraná at the 15 Anos Tour.

-The group's comeback first single, "Bailando" was released January 2018.
-In late 2017 the girls officially announced their reunion tour Rouge 15 Anos.
+The group's comeback first single, "Bailando" was released in January 2018.
+In late 2017, the girls officially announced their reunion tour Rouge 15 Anos.
 It began on January 27, 2018, in Fortaleza, Ceará and concluded on August 11, in Recife, Pernambuco.
 On August 21, the group announced their second single after the comeback "Dona da Minha Vida".
 The track was officially released on August 31.
 On January 24, 2019, the group announced through its official pages that they would enter into an indefinite break and on February 1 the fifth album Les 5inq was released and on the 4th, the Rouge Sessions - De Portas Abertas.

 Merchandise and sponsorship deals

-Before the Rouge became a commercial success, there was already a plan by its producers to release several products using the name of the members of the group, and the brand Rouge itself.
-Initially, the group starred commercials for Mother's Day and Christmas by Marisa's retail clothing stores and even with autographed stickers of the members being distributed through Marisa stores in Brazil.
-On September 9, 2003, the toy company Baby Brink released the dolls of five group members.
-In 2004 the Rouge also closed with a contract with Arcor, a company that released chewing gum, confectionery and Easter egg, all with the image of the members.
+Before Rouge became a commercial success, there was already a plan by its producers to release several products using the name of the members of the group, and the brand Rouge itself.
+Initially, the group starred commercials for Mother's Day and Christmas by Marisa's retail clothing stores and even with autographed stickers of the members being distributed through Marisa's stores in Brazil.
+On September 9, 2003, the toy company Baby Brink released dolls of the five group members.
+In 2004 the Rouge also secured a contract with Arcor, a company that released chewing gum, confectionery and Easter eggs, all with the image of the members.
 More than seven types of products were produced.

-In 2003 Editora Abril released the Rouge's sticker album, with 180 figurines for fans of the group to collect.
-The same year the Grendene released a Sandal with group logo.
-In 2011 Tilibra released a line of Rouge's notebooks, with a different color for each notebook.
+In 2003, Editora Abril released a Rouge-themed sticker album, with 180 stickers for fans of the group to collect.
+The same year Grendene released sandals with the group logo.
+In 2011, Tilibra released a line of Rouge-themed notebooks, with a different color for each notebook.